garris/BackstopJS/README.md

 ]
 // captures all li children of the .aListOfStuff node
 ```
-If you want very explicit controll of what you capture then you can disable `selectorExpansion` and explictly select what you want...
+(Default behavior) If you want very explicit controll of what you capture then you can disable `selectorExpansion` and explictly select what you want...

 ```
 scenarios: [